-Our notions of grooming often conjure up images of Fifi the poodle being primped by the pros, or dog show contestants being made over before their time in the spotlight.
+Our grooming notions often conjure up images of Fifi the Poodle being primped by the pros or dog show contestants being made over before their time in the spotlight.
 In reality, grooming originated in the wild.
 Wolves and other wild canines regularly groom each other, using their front teeth like combs.
 They will also lick each other’s ears, faces, and other areas to help their pack mates clean otherwise hard-to-reach places.
 The skin stimulation and repetitive motion relax the animals, so they appear to look forward to their grooming periods.

 Recent studies suggest that most mammals, including non-human primates, socially bond during grooming.
 It is a literal “I’ll scratch your back if you scratch mine” unspoken agreement.

 Grooming a dog also creates a potentially vulnerable situation for your dog, requiring a certain level of trust.